1882-1889

 Black Bros.
 Co. acquires Almex 3-D Press Line from Shaw-Almex Industries of Burlington, Ontario, Canada.

+James S. Carroll passes away on February 23, 2014.
 Jim joined Black Bros. in 1948 after serving as a Naval Aviator in World War II and then getting his Engineering Degree from the University of Wisconsin.
 Jim led the company for over 45 years.
 During his term as President & CEO, the company experienced rapid growth and prosperity for its many team members.
 Jim was well known and deeply respected throughout the Community of Mendota and the many industries Black Bros.
 Co. has served over the years.

 Black Bros.
 Co. purchases the distribution rights for Rapha Membranes from KKA Enterpnses of McDougall, Ontario, Canada.